javaxhaskell/ExoHack-ML-Submission/README.md

 This repository documents a competition effort on probabilistic exoplanet atmospheric retrieval: predicting six planetary parameters together with calibrated uncertainty, under a CRPS-style leaderboard metric.
 The work was treated not as notebook decoration, but as an iterative research program in which every modelling change had to justify itself against the score actually used by the challenge.

-## Abstract

-This project studies a deceptively simple question: *what kind of inductive bias survives contact with a hidden probabilistic leaderboard?* The local evidence initially suggested that robust, target-specialised tree ensembles were the safest route, especially under regime-shifted validation.
-Yet the leaderboard ultimately revealed a different structure.
-The strongest hidden-test performance emerged from a neural, target-specialised abundance system that was initially discounted as too brittle under a hard edge split.

-The final research conclusion is therefore methodological as much as predictive: **when the competition objective is probabilistic and the hidden test distribution is closer to IID than to an adversarial shift split, model family choice and uncertainty alignment can dominate conventional robustness intuitions**.

 ## Research Questions